 - marketing automation

-MailSlurp is strongest when teams need:
+MailSlurp leads when teams need:

 - Messaging endpoints they control